YashikaB-1/tokenizer-audit1/README.md

 | B1 survives a 3× error in the overhead assumption; b32 never fits | DEFENSE §2 | `python partB/sensitivity.py` |
 | GPT-2 sits at *exactly* 1.000 tok/byte on Kannada — literally byte-level | DEFENSE §1.4 | `python partA/probe.py -v "ಬೆಂಗಳೂರು"` |

-## Notes for the defense

-- `partA/corpus/` is committed, so the analysis re-runs without network. `build_corpus.py` rebuilds it from the pinned SHA-256 if you want to verify provenance.
-- FLORES `devtest` was held back until the analysis was frozen, then used once, as a replication check only — `python partA/replicate.py`.
-Nothing was tuned against it.
-Max drift on any of 30 multipliers: **2.54%**.
-- `audit_evidence.py` takes `--tokenizer`, `--langs` and `--corpus-dir`, so any ablation can be re-pointed at a different tokenizer or language pair live.
-- `--n` on `build_corpus.py` takes a deterministic prefix, not a random sample, so a subset is re-derivable without a seed.